quackduck/devzat/README.md

 Feel free to make a [new issue](https://github.com/quackduck/devzat/issues) if something doesn't work.

+If you think our server is down, you can check [Our Uptimebot Site](https://stats.uptimerobot.com/kxMQqfYk4y).
 ### Want to host your own instance?

 Quick start: